Developer playbooks

 livemode=falsetest traffic correctly - you can replay the same representative Hilt object flow safely

-- one tiny live payment is the last step, not the first step
+- any live settlement check is the last step, not the first step